eugene-eeo/graphlite/docs/usage.rst

         # everything within the knows table
         tr.delete(V().knows)

-Similar to :meth:`graphlite.transaction.Transaction.store_many`
+Similar to :func:`graphlite.transaction.Transaction.store_many`
-method, you should use the :meth:`graphlite.transaction.Transaction.delete_many` method if you are deleting many specific nodes at once.
+method, you should use the :func:`graphlite.transaction.Transaction.delete_many` method if you are deleting many specific nodes at once.
 For
 example: